amiable-dev/amiable-docusaurus/blog/2024-11-30-using-claude-with-mcp/index.md

 By following these practices and understanding the capabilities and limitations of both Claude and the MCP GitHub Server, teams can maintain efficient workflows while ensuring quality and security.

-Our experience implementing the AI metadata feature demonstrates how this partnership can work effectively, with each party handling the tasks they're best suited for.</parameter
+Our experience implementing the AI metadata feature demonstrates how this partnership can work effectively, with each party handling the tasks they're best suited for.